 Click the title of each to see them for sale and auction on eBay.

 In some basketball packs today a jersey card is guaranteed.
 When Upper Deck first brought game-used jersey cards to NBA collectors, though, there was a jersey in only one of every 2,500 packs.
 The Jordan card in the set is the one everyone wants.
-The unsigned#GJ13 card sells for between $2,000 and $3,000. #GJ13S takes the rarity factor up a few more levels, as that is hand-numbered to 23 and carries Jordan’s autograph.
-Rarely offered for sale, higher grade examples of the card that shows Jordan in an All-Star Game fetch well into five figures.
+The unsigned#GJ13 card sells for thousands of dollars. #GJ13S takes the rarity factor up a few more levels, as that is hand-numbered to 23 and carries Jordan’s autograph.
+Rarely offered for sale, higher grade examples of the card that shows Jordan in an All-Star Game fetched well into five figures or more.

 Reggie Miller’s card also stands out as the larger picture on the front shows him wearing regular clothing and posing for the camera, although the smaller photo on the front shows Miller with his outside shot being launched.